rakutentech/js-miniapp/js-miniapp-sdk/README.md

   "type": "error_type_key"
 }
 ````
-For other methods calls the string pattern `"error_type_key: error_message"` is still recommended.

-At the moment, the SDK will throw a `MiniAppError` (and subclasses) only on `getAccessToken` failures, extracting the `error_type_key`.
+At the moment, the SDK will throw a `MiniAppError` (and subclasses), subclassing `Error` type, only on `getAccessToken` failures, based on `type` value.
-If the JSON format is not recognized, the recommended string pattern will be parsed.
-If no error message exists, it will then construct one base on `error_message` if available.
-If the error type key is not supported, `MiniAppError.name` will automatically be set to `Other`
+If the error `type` value is not supported, `Error.name` field will automatically be set to `Other`.

-Here are the type keys currently supported and their default message:
+Here are the `type` values currently supported and their default message:

 | Error Type | Message |
 | ---- | ---- |